How To Apply

 Transcripts and Evaluations

-A scanned transcript from each college or university attended for credit must be uploaded into the application.
-In addition, unless you submit a WES evaluation, you must have one official transcript (sealed and stamped) from each college or university attended for credit sent directly to the PennDesign Office of Admissions, 110 Meyerson Hall, 210 South 34th Street, Philadelphia, PA 19104-6311.
-Alternatively, we will accept official electronic transcripts sent directly from the US institution to us at firstname.lastname@example.org.
+A scanned transcript from each US college or university attended for credit must be uploaded into the application.
+In addition, you must have one official transcript (sealed and stamped) from each college or university attended for credit sent directly to the PennDesign Office of Admissions, 110 Meyerson Hall, 210 South 34th Street, Philadelphia, PA 19104-6311.
+Alternatively, we will accept official electronic transcripts sent directly from the US institution to us at email@example.com.

 Applicants completing undergraduate and/or graduate degrees from institutions outside of the United States or that have completed more than one year of study for credit at a non-US institution are required to submit a BASIC course-by-course evaluation from World Education Services. http://www.wes.org/.
 You do not need to send us an official transcript from your school.
 If you are admitted to your program before you have received your undergraduate degree, you will be required to submit a second WES evaluation or upgrade showing your conferred degree prior to entering the School of Design in the fall.